Grimes Mill (Salisbury, North Carolina): 2013 fire

 On January 16, 2013, calls to 911 reporting a fire came in around 9:40 pm.
 It would eventually become a five-alarm fire, bringing in crews from several nearby fire stations.
 The fire continued to burn well into the next day and fire investigators were not able to get into the building to find a cause for the fire for several days.
 Brian Davis, executive director of the Historic Salisbury Foundation stated that the property did have burglary and fire alarms, but no sprinkler system.

 After the fire, as a fundraiser to help finance the site cleanup, the Historic Salisbury Foundation started selling bricks from the mill.
 The only other roller mill still extant in Rowan County is the China Grove Roller Mill.

 Architecture

 The roller mill was designed and built by the founders, D. R. Julian, A. C. Mauney, James C. McCanless and Napoleon B. McCanless.
 The original building was three stories tall and built in a Second Empire style, Victorian construction; one of the few Second Empire style buildings with industrial use in North Carolina.
+It was a granite-trimmed brick building.